 Parasite prevention is a crucial part of parenting a pet – especially when they’re young.
 Here are the parasites that can infect your kitten, and how to prevent them.

 Parasites are a reality of pet ownership and it’s important to take a proactive approach to parasite prevention.
 Picking up parasites – fleas, ticks and worms – can be more dangerous when pets are young.
-Choose the right treatments and take the right measures to avoid parasites and keep your kitten healthy and happy all year round.
+Use our Cat Flea, Tick and Worm Treatment Finder to understand the right treatments and take the right measures to avoid parasites and keep your kitten healthy and happy all year round.

 Protecting your kitten from fleas